Saatvik-Lochan/WebGestureCaptureBackend/README.md

 $ npm install
 ```

+Before you can run the application, you must first create a `.env` file.
+See []

-Since the service is a [node.js](https://nodejs.org/en) server with typescript and ESModules, you can
+Since the service is a [node.js](https://nodejs.org/en) server with typescript
-run it with
+and ESModules, you can run it with

 ```console
 $ ts-node-esm --transpile-only src/index.ts